 Artists may connect with local businesses to find the best host location to fit their art.
 Once an artist finds a location, the host locations will complete the registration form.
 Not sure where to start?
 Utilize the Moscow Chamber of Commerce's Business Directory to find local businesses: https://moscowchamber.com/location.

-Audience members can find event flyers at participating host locations during the week of 3rd Thursday.
+Audience members can find event flyers at participating host locations the week of 3rd Thursday.
 Additional information, including a downloadable event flyer, will be available on the Artwalk webpage.

 2021-2022 Artwalk Season Poster